Barabasi-Lab/COVID-19/README.md

 #### Input files and parameter

-1.  disease gene list a list of disease genes in symbol
+1.  disease gene list: a list of disease genes in entrez ID
-2.  drug target file a tab-delimited file with first entry being the drug, and the following entries being entrez IDs of targets
+2.  drug target file: a tab-delimited file with first entry being the drug, and the following entries being entrez IDs of targets
-3.  interactome file tab-delimited node pairs in their entrez ID.
+3.  interactome file: tab-delimited node pairs in their entrez ID.
 The 3rd column in the sample interactome is not being used
 4.  -nsims specifies the number of randomizations in the proximity algorithm

 #### Running the code

-`> python 04_DR_Proximity.py -i_disease COVID19_genes.csv -i_drug drug_targets_test.txt -i_interactome interactome2019.tsv -nsims 100`
+`> python 04_DR_Proximity.py -i_disease data/DatasetS1.csv -i_drug data/drug_targets_test.txt -i_interactome data/DatasetS2.csv -nsims 1000`

--   Sample Output display: (Note the beginning (first four lines) of this output are from previous code and are not relevant, please pay no attention to them).
+-   Sample Output display: (Note the beginning (first four lines) of this output are imported from previous code and are not relevant, please pay no attention to them).

 <!-- -->